yeeunPark0630/GameOfLife/readme.md

 This is a screen when user runs the game. \
 ![start view](ImageSources/readme1.png)

 Whenever user clicks the cell, the game is started.
-At the bottom-left, it shows x-y coordinate of user selected, and at the bottom-right, it shows the number of frame changed(which is basically seconds after starting game).
+At the bottom-left, it shows x-y coordinate of user selected, and at the bottom-right, it shows the number of frame changed(which is basically seconds after starting game).  <br />
 ![game](ImageSources/readme2.png)

 # Technologies